Document Type : Research Paper

 Authors

-1 Department of counseling, Payme Noor University, Qazvin, Iran.
+1 MA in Counseling, Payame Noor University, Qazvin, Iran.

-2 Department of Psychology, Payame Noor University, Tehran, Iran.
+2 Associate Professor, Department of Psychology, Payame Noor University, Tehran, Iran.

-3 Department of Biostatistics, University of Rehabilitation Sciences and Social Health, Tehran, Iran
+3 MA in Biostatistics, University of Rehabilitation Sciences and Social Health, Tehran, Iran.

 Abstract